 Virtual environments with virtualenvwrapper

-python module, and make it even easier to create and manage python virtual environments.
+virtualenvwrapper is a set of shell functions built on top of the virtualenv python module, and make it even easier to create and manage python virtual environments.

 The documentation for this project is quite good, but here I wanted to write a reminder (mostly for me) about the configuration of this tool on a Linux server.